HAMZA-NASIR-PU/daily-learning/README.md

 ### Conclusion:
 In your .NET 6 console app, you can easily implement a custom serializer by creating a custom `JsonConverter` and applying it either globally or on a per-property basis.
 This gives you full control over the JSON serialization and deserialization process.

+## Creating our own custome serializer and apply it on timestamp fields for adding a cooment at the end of the timestamp string in Spring Boot.

 ## Crucial Udemy Courses to learn in future: